 Agriculture in the UK

 One of the big problems facing UK farmers post-Brexit is the pulling of funds from the EU.
-A particular scheme which provides funds, allows farmers to claim money for land that they do not cultivate and allow to grow wild.
+A particular scheme that provides funds, allows farmers to claim money for land that they do not cultivate and allow them to grow wild.

 We cover this in more detail in our piece on the future of the agriculture sector, which you can read by clicking here.